 But we can see here why white rage turns to authoritarianism.
 It is in the places where authority structures do not reach that whites are subject to the turning of the tables.
 Whites who fear black rage, who fear this turning of the tables, want to see white authority police all the ungoverned spaces.

 Now, this "uncovering" of race in the absence of authority is an experience of class privilege.
 For whites in the streets or a prison cell, affiliating with other whites can be a defense against organized black solidarity.
 For instance, in higher security prisons, black people form their race gang, and white people form theirs.
 And the black gang is bigger and better organized than the white one.
-You may need that protection, because the authorities won't protect you.
+A white or black person may need that protection, because the authorities won't protect you.

 But again, why are these spaces majority black?
-Because of organized societal racism.
+Because of organized and historic societal racism.